hannesN/gef-mindmap-tutorial/com.itemis.gef.tutorial.mindmap.doc/markdown/05_models_policies_behaviours.md

 ## Add a hover and selection behavior to the Simple Mind Map Editor

 GEF already provides implementations for hovering and selection feedbacks.
-We just need to add them to our module.
+We just need to add them to our module:

-The following code binds

 ```java
 @Override